jenniferwagner18/d2l-content-templates/README.md

 # Brightspace by D2L Content Templates
 An updated version of the content templates originally designed by Brightspace by D2L, with more accessibility and interactivity added.
-For standalone HTML pages of the flip cards and quiz questions, visit the [knowledge-checks repository](https://github.com/jenniferwagner18/knowledge-checks).
+New window and download icons on links automatically appear and all videos and Microsoft embeds are responsive.
+Text can be typed over banner images, headings can have background color, and instructions for using Font Awesome icons are included.
+Flip cards and four question types have been added to create simple knowledge checks directly on content pages.

 1. [Blank with Banner Image](pages/00_blank_banner_image.html)
 2. [Blank with Text over Banner Image](pages/00_blank_banner_text.html)